vwhitteron/simtezilo-dev/README.md

-# GT Pi #
+# RaceSig #

-Software for Raspberry Pi to read Gran Turismo telemetry and output the data to multiple interfaces:
+Software for processing sim racing telemetry signals and outputting the data to various interfaces:

 * Haptic devices
 * LCD dasboard